COVID-19 Lockdowns Have Been Hard On Youth Locked Up

 But there's another side to this story, Korman says.
 "We've seen across the country, since last March, some real decline in referrals to the juvenile justice system."

-The Annie E. Casey Foundation found that referrals into the system dropped by half last March and April, reducing youth incarcerated populations overall by 32 percent.
+The Annie E. Casey Foundation (which is a supporter of NPR) found that referrals into the system dropped by half last March and April, reducing youth incarcerated populations overall by 32 percent.
 The organization Youth First released a study in March 2021 that compared data across 31 states and found an average 24 percent drop in population between the beginning of the pandemic and October 2020.

 This could be because judges had public health concerns about putting young people in close quarters.
 It could be because the pandemic slowed the workings of the justice system altogether, delaying trials and sentencing.
 It could also be because in places where schools were fully remote or hybrid, kids weren't being arrested as frequently for truancy, fighting or bringing weapons to school.
 In other words, the school-to-prison pipeline may have been somewhat clogged by COVID-19.

-Note: This story has been updated to reflect that the Annie E. Casey Foundation is a supporter of NPR.